samplchallenges/SAMPL-league/examples/README.md

 ### 2.5: Build the docking container

 > In 2.5, we will build a docker image that will execute our docking program when run.
+For more information about the `docker build`, please see the [official Docker documentation](https://docs.docker.com/engine/reference/commandline/build/).
 1. Build the container
    * command: `docker build -t adv-tutorial .`